Mastering the Interview from Both sides of the Table: Tips for Job Seekers and Employers on the Interview Process

 In this webinar, Rich Serby and Jessica Touchard of GeoSearch, are joined by Laura Thorne, The Environmental Career Coach, to talk about how to master the interview process as an interviewer and as one who is being interviewed.

 Most professionals are not trained to conduct interviews, so what are some things to keep in mind to make an interview situation more comfortable?

 - Pay attention to the setting.
 If you are interviewing a salesperson, conducting the interview around a conference table with a big team of people would be appropriate.
 However, if you are interviewing for a technical position, conducting the interview at a workstation with a smaller group of people would be more appropriate.

 - In your introductions, remember to share some basics about the industry and your company.
 Be sure to share what makes your company stand out.

-- Remember to ask open ended questions.
+- Remember to ask open-ended questions.
 Starting with something like, “tell me about yourself” can help put the candidate at ease.
-If you are interviewing someone for a technical role, you will need to ask specific closed ended questions to be certain of their knowledge.
+If you are interviewing someone for a technical role, you will need to ask specifically closed-ended questions to be certain of their knowledge.

 - Ask the candidate if they have any questions.

 - “Is there a question you were not asked that you would like to answer?”
 This allows the candidate to provide any other information they believe you should know about them and their qualifications.

 - “What would you like to know more about us/the position for which you are applying?”
 This question can provide insight into what the candidate is looking for in a position.

 Video platforms are being utilized more for the interviewing process.
 Technology companies are using this format, in part, to weed out applicants based on their ability or inability to utilize technology.
 Companies are using tools like Skype, conference calls, and recorded videos, some of which are timed.
 Some of the recorded videos also allow you to practice.